- Print

 Activate the new Lasernet 10 license.

-The Lasernet 10 licenses should be applied to the Lasernet server with the test configuration and the Lasernet server with the Prod configuration.
+The Lasernet 10 licenses should be applied to the Lasernet server with the Test configuration and the Lasernet server with the Prod configuration.

 Disable Lasernet 9 Services